ligurio/swebok-v3/1_software_requirements.md

 requirements process plays in terms of the cost and timeliness of a software product and of the customer’s satisfaction with it.
-It will help to orient the requirements process with quality standards and process improvement models for soft- ware and systems.
+It will help to orient the requirements process with quality standards and process improvement models for software and systems.
 Process quality and improvement is closely related to both the Software Quality KA and Software Engineering Process KA, comprising

 - requirements process coverage by process improvement standards and models;